-It can be difficult for home buyers, particularly those seeking looking to purchase their first, to amount enough savings for a significant home loan deposit.
+It can be difficult for home buyers, particularly those seeking to purchase their first home, to save enough for a significant home loan deposit.
 Having a guarantor can eliminate this hurdle, helping you to break into the property market sooner rather than later.

 What is a guarantor home loan?

-Put simply, a guarantor home loan is one that requires a portion of the loan to be backed up by a guarantor.
-This is generally restricted to immediate family members such as a parent or guardian, or in some cases, close friends.
-Like a typical home loan, a guarantor home loan will require you to borrow money from a lender and repay the amount over time, however your guarantor provides security for the loan that you would normally have provided in the form of a deposit.
+Put simply, a guarantor home loan requires a portion of the loan to be backed up by a guarantor.
+This is generally restricted to immediate family members, such as a parent or guardian, or in some cases, close friends.

-This means if you find yourself unable to make your loan repayments, your guarantor is liable to cover them.
+If you find yourself unable to make your loan repayments, your guarantor becomes liable to cover them.
 If in the unfortunate event they also cannot meet loan repayments, you could lose your home, and your lender could recoup any additional debt owing via the guarantor's home as well.

 Qualifying to act as a guarantor

-Most lenders will generally require a guarantor to be a close family member, such as a parent or partner, though some lenders may allow other relatives to be guarantors, like a sibling or grandparent.
+Most lenders will generally require a guarantor to be a close family member, such as a parent or partner.
+But some lenders may allow other relatives to be guarantors, like a sibling or grandparent.

-Many banks will have different eligibility requirements of who can be guarantor, but the following will typically apply:
+Many banks will have different eligibility requirements for who can be a guarantor, but the following will typically apply:

 How much can I borrow with a guarantor home loan?

-Guarantor home loans can allow you to borrow more than 80% of the property's value without paying LMI - lender's mortgage insurance.
+Guarantor home loans can allow you to borrow more than 80% of the property's value without paying LMI - lender's mortgage insurance which could save you thousands.
 Some lenders even allow you to borrow 100% or even 110% of the property's value if you have a guarantor to back you up.

-This means you can potentially buy a home with no deposit at all, and even get some extra to pay for things like stamp duty and other establishment costs such as conveyancing and the first set of strata levies and council rates.
+This means you can potentially buy a home with no deposit at all, and even have some extra to cover costs such as stamp duty, conveyancing, and the first set of strata levies and council rates.
 Of course, this will heighten your mortgage repayments, so you want to make sure you can afford it - otherwise your guarantor is on the hook.

-Simon and Andrea have their sights set on a $600,000 house, yet combining their savings they have amassed enough for a 10% deposit to put down, equivalent to $60,000.
+Here’s an example of how a guarantor home loan can work: Simon and Andrea have their sights set on a $600,000 house, yet combining their savings, they have amassed enough for a 10% deposit to put down, equivalent to $60,000.

 To help you identify how much you could potentially save on LMI with a greater deposit, InfoChoice's Mortgage Calculator can help take out the guesswork.